-Having an employee write up form is a great start to properly dealing with employee discipline issues, and if this the final written warning, potentially with a termination.
+Having an employee write-up form is a great start to properly dealing with employee discipline issues, and if this is the final written warning, potentially with a termination.
 The employee disciplinary action form is often the first piece of evidence asked for in any employment dispute.

 - Unauthorized early leaving.

 How do I write an employee written warning?

 Use simple, clear language to describe the employee's workplace violation or incident.
 Be sure to include all basic information in your written warning, as well as a plan for improvement.